coreybutler/site-tm/pages/Move Better.md

 1.)
 We’ll assess your basic movement patterns during a half hour, one-on-one movement screening.
 You’ll receive 3 progressions that you’ll be able to do on your own.
 These progressions will be specific to your needs.

 2.)
-I’ll offer a 3 week program: **MOVE RIGHT**.
+I’ll offer a 3 week program: **MOVE BETTER**.
 These one hour long sessions will include progressions that will continue to be tailored to your needs.
 Measurements will be documented and a detailed analysis will be provided to you after our last session.

 ---